icons8/lunacy-docs/docs/release-notes/lunacy-3.3.md

 ### **Added**

-- sketch v50 format supprot
+- sketch v50 format support
 - math in numeric text fields
 - blur and shadow effects support
 - new Avatar tool, which add random avatar images in one click
-- hotkey for toggling rulers: Ctr+R
+- hotkey for toggling rulers: Ctrl+R
 - animation, when select artboard preset

 ### **Changed**